LSKpr/chipwhisperer-husky-glitch-visualizer/README.md

 ## Why

-Husky glitch settings are abstract: values in *steps* that map non-linearly to *nanoseconds* and *degrees*.
+Husky glitch settings are abstract: values are in *steps*, which scale to *nanoseconds* and *degrees* depending on your clock frequency and phase-shift resolution, so the same step count means different real timing on different setups.
 This tool makes them visual, so you can build intuition for what a given configuration actually does before touching the target.

 ## Run